ajparsons/sp_alexparsons/_docs/free-and-fair/document.md

 [^0]: Renwick, A., & Palese, M. (2019).
 [Doing Democracy Better: How can Information and Discourse in Election and Referendum Campaigns in the UK be improved](https://www.ucl.ac.uk/constitution-unit/file/7199), p.
 27

 Is the South Australian model worth emulating?
-It certainly creates a large amount of work, which requires resources.Practically speaking, scaling from elections with dozens of seats to hundreds would multiply the work considerably.
+It certainly creates a large amount of work, which requires resources.
+Practically speaking, scaling from elections with dozens of seats to hundreds would multiply the work considerably.
 However the low rate of actual prosecutions should be seen as a sign of success.
 If the goal of the law is to reduce the number of false statements, claims being submitted every day of an election and passing what is a fairly expansive view of ‘fact’ seems like a good outcome.

 ## Aotearoa New Zealand